roachstation/roachstation/code/modules/mapping/README.txt

-The code in this module originally evolved from dmm_suite and has since been specialized for SS13 and otherwise tweaked to fit /tg/station's needs.
+The code in this module originally evolved from dmm_suite and has since been specialized for SS13 and otherwise tweaked to fit roachstation's needs.

 dmm_suite version 1.0
 	Released January 30th, 2011.